The Best Social Media Campaigns Are Well Planned

 Discover Great Britain

 visitbritain.com is England’s official government tourist board site.
 This same board decided to create a Tumblr page to post images and other content to promote the sights of the United Kingdom to increase the country’s tourism.
 Whatever they posted on Tumblr they integrated with their search ads and sponsored pages on Yahoo.
 The official “Discover Great Britain” campaign generated some 15 million notes, comments, reblogs, clicks, and shares in just 3 weeks.
-Tumblr and Yahoo Travel was able to save the Commonwealth government a whopping 40 percent on total marketing costs.
+Tumblr and Yahoo Travel were able to save the Commonwealth government a whopping 40 percent on total marketing costs.

 The Last Selfie

-The World Wildlife Fund (WWF) is using selfies and Snapchat in a campaign to create awareness pertaining to the number of endangered animal species on the verge of extinction.
-The campaign was the brainstorm of the WWF offices at Denmark and Turkey.
+The World Wildlife Fund (WWF) is using selfies and Snapchat in a campaign to create awareness about the number of endangered animal species on the verge of extinction.
+The campaign was the brainstorm of the WWF offices in Denmark and Turkey.
 The campaign uses Snapchat’s unique “disappearing feature” to create a relationship between disappearing animals and disappearing images.
 When people opened the snaps, the animal pictures asked the viewer “not to let this be my last selfie.”
 The campaign helped the WWF reach its target monthly donations in just 3 days.

 The Best Social Media Campaigns Will Always Stand Out